-Even though peanut allergies have sparked a surge in alternative nut butters, there's never been more variety when it comes to your PB&J's better half.
+Even though peanut allergies have sparked a surge in alternative nut butters, there's never been more variety when it comes to your PB&J's better half (sorry, jelly!).

 After TODAY Food polled dozens of nutritionists and chefs on their favorite peanut butter, Crazy Richard's was the most popular answer.
-Available at Walmart, Jet and specialty grocery stores, a 2 tablespoon serving of Crazy Richard's has 190 calories, 8 grams of protein, 16 grams of fat and 2 grams of sugar — the average amount of sugar per serving for peanut butters only containing naturally occurring sugars.
+A 2-tablespoon serving of Crazy Richard's has 190 calories, 8 grams of protein, 16 grams of fat and 2 grams of sugar — the average amount of sugar per serving for peanut butters only containing naturally occurring sugars.
 Most traditional peanut butters, however, have an additional gram of sugar.
 That's because they include palm oil and a little added sugar for sweetness, which also prevents the peanut oil from floating to the top of the jar (and makes them easier to bake with).

 "One gram of sugar has only 4 calories compared to the 190 calories in a serving of peanut butter," Lauren Harris-Pincus, MS, RDN, (who also happens to be a Crazy Richard's fan) told TODAY Food.
 "It's so insignificant that I don't think anyone has reason to worry about it."
 The author of "The Protein-Packed Breakfast Club" is more concerned about the saturated fat from added oils in no-stir varieties.

 When it comes to her favorite spread, Kim Murachver MS, RD sticks with a brand that's been around since 1925.
 Teddie, a family-owned business based in Everett, Massachusetts, only uses peanuts and salt in its natural spreads.
-"It's very chunky and has a great texture and crunch," Murachver told TODAY Food.
-Since it has no added solidifying oils, she recommends storing it in the fridge, upside down, to help naturally solidify the peanut butter and make it easier to stir.
-A 2 tablespoon serving has 190 calories, 8 grams of protein and 16 grams of fat — most of which is unsaturated fat, according to Murachver.
-Teddie peanut butters are sold at Jet, Instant Cart, Key Food, Target, Publix and Wegmans among other major chains.
+"It's very chunky and has a great texture and crunch," Murachver told TODAY.
+Since it has no added solidifying oils, she recommended storing it in the fridge, upside down, to help naturally solidify the peanut butter and make it easier to stir.
+A 2-tablespoon serving has 190 calories, 8 grams of protein and 16 grams of fat — most of which is unsaturated fat, according to Murachver.

 Not only does Amanda Baker Lemein, MS, RD, recommend eating peanut butter to her clients, she considers it an "everyday food."
 Her pick, 365 Everyday Value Organic Peanut Butter from Whole Foods (and available on Amazon) only includes one ingredient: dry-roasted peanuts.
-"It's simple and nutrient rich," Lemein told TODAY Food.
+"It's simple and nutrient rich," Lemein told TODAY.
 "There are no added oils, sugars or salt, and for the price, this organic product is a winner in my book."
 It is, however, slightly higher in calories and fat.
-A 2 tablespoon serving has 200 calories and 17 grams of fat.
+A 2-tablespoon serving has 200 calories and 17 grams of fat.

-"Smucker's has a deeper, richer taste than other peanut butters," Marie Spano, MS, RD, told TODAY Food.
+"Smucker's has a deeper, richer taste than other peanut butters," Marie Spano, MS, RD, told TODAY.
 Spano doesn't discriminate against crunchy or creamy spreads, as long as they use only peanuts and salt.
 She thinks Smucker's might taste the best because of the type of peanuts used.
 (It's worth pointing out The J.M.
 Smucker Company also owns Jif.)
-A 2 tablespoon serving of Smucker's Natural Creamy Peanut Butter has 190 calories, 16 grams of fat, 8 grams of protein and 2 grams of sugar.
+A 2-tablespoon serving of Smucker's Natural Creamy Peanut Butter has 190 calories, 16 grams of fat, 8 grams of protein and 2 grams of sugar.

 Terryl Gavre, owner of San Diego's beloved breakfast spot, Cafe 222, stands by the classic she grew up with.
 "Skippy embodies the traditional flavor that people expect and love.
 It's familiar and reminds them of their childhood to the point where they find it ultimately comforting," said Gavre, whose peanut butter-and-banana-stuffed French toast was featured on Food Network's "The Best Thing I Ever Ate."
 She doesn't care if it's not organic or that it has 3 grams of sugar per serving.
-It more than makes up for that with taste and texture, says the restaurateur.
+It more than makes up for that with taste and texture, said the restaurateur.
 One serving of Skippy Creamy Peanut Butter has 190 calories, 16 grams of fat and 7 grams of protein.
-It's available at mos major retailers including Target and Walmart.

 Summer Yule, MS, RDN, is a big fan of Trader Joe's Creamy Salted Peanut Butter from Unblanched Peanuts.
-"It's my favorite because it has the perfect consistency for drizzling," the self-professed foodie told TODAY Food.
+"It's my favorite because it has the perfect consistency for drizzling," the self-professed foodie told TODAY.
 "In addition, it only contains peanuts and salt.
 The peanuts are dry-roasted and ground with the skins still on."
-Yule says that the unblanched peanuts really enhance the flavor of the finished product.
-A 2 tablespoon serving has 190 calories, 16 grams of fat, 7 grams of protein and 1 gram of sugar.
+Yule said that the unblanched peanuts really enhance the flavor of the finished product.
+A 2-tablespoon serving has 190 calories, 16 grams of fat, 7 grams of protein and 1 gram of sugar.